-Our Asia travel guide does its level best to provide responsible travelers with a balance of rated, underrated and completely overrated places to go and things to do in Asia.
+Our guide does its best to provide responsible travelers with a balance of rated, underrated and overrated things to do.

-Experiencing Asia on a budget doesn’t mean that you have to dust off your old backpack and dig out your 1980s hostelling handbook, far from it.
+Traveling on a budget doesn’t mean that you have to dust off your old backpack and dig out your 1980s hostelling handbook.

-Our top 10 walks in Asia feature everywhere from Kyoto to Kerala alongside Everest Base Camp, the Great Wall of China and the hill stations and tea plantations of Sri Lanka.
+Our top walks feature everywhere from Kyoto to Kerala to Everest Base Camp.

-Find out where to watch wildlife in Asia, as well as the benefits this has for local communities living around the habitat of endangered species.
+Find out where to watch wildlife, as well as the benefits this has for communities living around the habitat of endangered species.

-Listening and learning from local people and travel experts is exactly what you should be doing to get the very best Asia travel advice around.
+Listening and learning from local people and our travel experts is the way to get the best travel advice.

-Find all of our Asia guides in one place, for particular countries in Asia such as Bhutan, Japan or Thailand .
+Find all of our Asia guides in one place, for particular countries and styles of travel, such as cycling.